meinardmueller/synctoolbox/paper/paper.md

 # Design Choices
 When we designed the Sync Toolbox, we had a number of different objectives in mind.
-First, we tried to keep a close connection to the research articles @EwertMG09_HighResAudioSync_ICASSP and @PraetzlichDM16_MsDTW_ICASSP.
+First, we tried to keep a close connection to the research articles by @EwertMG09_HighResAudioSync_ICASSP and @PraetzlichDM16_MsDTW_ICASSP.
 Second,  we reimplemented and included all required components (e.g., feature extractors, DTW), even though such basic functionality is also covered by other packages such as librosa and linmdtw.
 This way, along with a specification of meaningful variable presets, the Sync Toolbox provides reference implementations that can exactly reproduce previously published research results and experiments.
 Third, we followed many of the design principles suggested by librosa [@McFeeRLEMBN15_librosa_Python], which allows users to easily combine the different Python packages.
 The Sync Toolbox code along with API documentation is hosted in a publicly available GitHub repository. [^3]